kkennis/hufter/README.md

 ## Quote API (`/quote`):

+Provides real-time price information from Yahoo Finance along with a variety of metrics.

+* symbols - provide a URL-encoded, comma-delimited list of ticker symbols
 * volume - set to "true" to recieve current volume in addition to last price
 * alldata - set to "true" to receieve all of the quote data associated with the stock (82 metrics)
 * metrics - provide a (URI-encoded) comma-delimited list of the metrics you want to recieve.
 Possible metrics: